 Surprisingly, I haven’t seen another take on this anywhere else on the internet, but I guess it is a fairly monumental undertaking (Good thing I’m the patient type!).
 Every last station is shown, the result of a lot of research on both Amtrak’s official site and Wikipedia.
 Shown here are the two final versions of the map – one with all stations and routes listed, and one as more of an abstraction: simply the coloured route lines without any extraneous markings or text.
 The third image shows a detail of the map: the extremely congested and complex Northeast Corridor.

-The next five images attempt to show some of my working for a project of this scale.
+The other images attempt to show some of my working for a project of this scale.
 Once I compiled a list of all the routes and stations, I roughly plotted them on a map of the United States to see the geographical “lie of the land”.
-This also helped me work out where routes would sit in relation to each other to minimise line overlap on the final diagram (Images 4 and 5).
-Once the routes were all plotted, I removed the underlying map to view only the routes (Image 6).
-From here, it was a matter of straightening and simplifying the routes to the 45° angles seen on most subway maps.
+This also helped me work out where routes would sit in relation to each other to minimise line overlap on the final diagram.
+Once the routes were all plotted, I removed the underlying map to view only the routes: from here, it was just a matter of straightening and simplifying the routes to the 45° angles seen on most subway maps.